Free computer training, free access to the Internet, and free support for senior citizens in Hackney.

 - Internet for Senior Citizens.

-New and returning learners may join our volunteer-led Internet for Senior Citizens online courses on Thursday mornings.
+New and returning learners may join our volunteer-led Internet for Senior Citizens on Monday afternoons and Thursday mornings.

-Please read the next section on this page: Drop-in days & times.
+Please read the section on this page: Drop-in days & times.

 - Agewell Social Network.